Heavy quark potential and LQCD based quark condensate at finite magnetic field: Abstract

 \section{Abstract}

-We have studied various properties of heavy quarkonia in hot and magnetized quark gluon plasma.
-Inverse magnetic catalysis (IMC) effect is incorporated by modifying the effective quark masses.
-Then we obtain the real and imaginary part of the heavy quark potential.
-After evaluating binding energy and decay width we obtain the dissociation temperature of heavy quarkonia in presence of magnetic field.
+In the present work, we have studied heavy quarkonia potential in hot and magnetized quark gluon plasma.
+Inverse magnetic catalysis (IMC) effect is incorporated within the system through the magnetic field modified Debye mass by modifying the effective quark masses.
+We have obtained the real and imaginary part of the heavy quark potential in this new scenario.
+After the evaluation of the binding energy and the decay width we comment about the dissociation temperatures of the heavy quarkonia in presence of magnetic field.